mt-mods/abriglass/README.md

 Crafting
 ---------

-Plain abriglass can be crafted using default glass.
+Clear abriglass can be crafted using default glass.
 Coloured glass can then be made using this and dye.

 Glass lights can be crafted using glass, dye and torches.